Sphynx Cat Care & Health

 Caring for your Sphynx when outdoors

-When taking your cat out on a leash you should carry your cat outside and then put him or her down.
-Doing this will help to prevent your cat from dashing for the door each time you need to open it reducing the chance of escape or loss.
-By doing this, because they have never walked out of the door they will not associate an open door with all the fun of being outside.
-I so wish I'd known this tip sooner.
+TIP: When taking your cat out on a leash you should always make it your habit to carry your cat outside away from your door before setting them down.
+Your cat will enjoy their time outside & being adventurers if they learn to associate the open door with ‘it’s time to go out’ & you’ve allowed them to walk out of her entrance n their leash they will take an opportunity & will make a dash for it.
+This carrying out of your at will help to prevent your cat dashing for the door each time you need to open it thus reducing the chance of escape or loss.
+If they have never walked out of the door they will be much less likely to associate an open door with all the fun of being outside.

 Skin Protection Outside